 - Reciprocity is available in electronic format only via the Symplicity program.
 Services available to students and graduates include job postings and general information.
 Graduates and students will receive a username and password to log onto Symplicity.

-- The username and password for the reciprocity account can also be found on the BYU job bank site.
+- The username and password for the reciprocity account can also be found on the Brigham Young University Intercollegiate Job Bank site.
 Please see the career development office at your school for more information.

 - Roger Williams University School of Law grants reciprocity as a privilege to students and graduates.
 The Office of Career Development reserves the right to deny or discontinue reciprocity at any time.